Post a Smart Offer

 In this tutorial, you will learn how to post a smart offer managed by your own maker contract that simply stores inbound and outbound tokens on its balance.

-- The tutorial assumes knowledge of solidity development.
+• The tutorial assumes knowledge of solidity development.

-- Follow preparation to create a new
+• Follow preparation to create a new tutorial folder.

-folder. - Open your favorite solidity editor inside that folder.
+• Open your favorite solidity editor inside that folder.

-Simple maker contract (offer logic)β
+Simple maker contract (offer logic)

-provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it here.
+We want to create a new contract OfferMakerTutorial to implement an offer logic and utilize the Direct contract in our strat-library for this purpose.
+Direct provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it here.

-Start by creating a new OfferMakerTutorial.sol
+Start by creating a new OfferMakerTutorial.sol file in the src folder, and add the following pieces:

 Add the imports we are going to need, along with a standard solidity preamble.